cypik/terraform-google-instance-group/README.md

 ## Module Inputs

-- 'name'  : The name of the service account.
+- `name`  : The name of the service account.
-- 'environment': The environment type.
+- `environment` : The environment type.
-- 'project_id' : The GCP project ID.
+- `project_id` : The GCP project ID.
-- 'region': A reference to the region where the regional forwarding rule resides.
+- `region`: A reference to the region where the regional forwarding rule resides.
-- 'min_replicas': The minimum number of replicas that the autoscaler can scale down to.
+- `min_replicas`: The minimum number of replicas that the autoscaler can scale down to.
-- 'autoscaling_cpu' : Defines the CPU utilization policy.
+- `autoscaling_cpu` : Defines the CPU utilization policy.
-- 'health_check' : The health check resource that signals autohealing.
+- `health_check` : The health check resource that signals autohealing.
-- 'instance_template' : The full URL to an instance template from which all new instances of this version will be created.
+- `instance_template` : The full URL to an instance template from which all new instances of this version will be created.
-- 'named_ports' : The named port configuration.
+- `named_ports` : The named port configuration.
-- 'target_pools' :  The full URL of all target pools to which new instances in the group are added.
+- `target_pools` :  The full URL of all target pools to which new instances in the group are added.
-- 'autoscaling_lb' : Configuration parameters of autoscaling based on a load balancer.
+- `autoscaling_lb` : Configuration parameters of autoscaling based on a load balancer.
-- 'min_replicas' : The minimum number of replicas that the autoscaler can scale down to.
+- `min_replicas` : The minimum number of replicas that the autoscaler can scale down to.

 ## Module Outputs
 Each module may have specific outputs.
 You can retrieve these outputs by referencing the module in your Terraform configuration.

-- 'id' :  An identifier for the resource with format.
+- `id` :  An identifier for the resource with format.
-- 'self_link' : The URI of the created resource.
+- `self_link` : The URI of the created resource.
-- 'fingerprint' : The fingerprint of the instance group manager.
+- `fingerprint` : The fingerprint of the instance group manager.
-- 'instance_group':The full URL of the instance group created by the manager.
+- `instance_group` :The full URL of the instance group created by the manager.
-- 'health_check_self_links' : The URL of the created resource.
+- `health_check_self_links` : The URL of the created resource.

 ## Examples
-For detailed examples on how to use this module, please refer to the 'examples' directory within this repository.
+For detailed examples on how to use this module, please refer to the [examples](https://github.com/cypik/terraform-gcp-instance-group/blob/master/example/mig) directory within this repository.

 ## Author
 Your Name Replace '[License Name]' and '[Your Name]' with the appropriate license and your information.
 Feel free to expand this README with additional details or usage instructions as needed for your specific use case.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/opz0/terraform-gcp-instance-group/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/cypik/terraform-gcp-instance-group/blob/master/LICENSE) file for details.